· · · ·

 Map of the Plough Map of the Plough

 A group of seven prominent stars in Ursa Major (from east to west: Alkaid, Mizar, Alioth, Megrez, Phecda, Merak and Dubhe).
-Together, they form one of the most recognisable star groups in the sky.
+Together, they form one of the most recognisable star groupings in the sky.
 Seen from northerly latitudes, the Plough never sets, but swings slowly around the Pole Star every night of the year.

 History